Kdeshun/cst391/week1/Activity1 Express API/README.md

 **CST-391 JavaScript Web Application Development**
 **Kaya Nelson**

-This document demonstrates the nine endpoints of the **MusicAPI** and includes a screencast recording link.
+This document provides an in-depth overview of the **MusicAPI**, detailing the nine key endpoints available for interaction.
+Each endpoint is designed to facilitate various operations related to music products, enhancing the overall user experience in managing a music store's inventory and customer interactions.
+Additionally, a screencast recording link is included for visual guidance on utilizing the API effectively.

 ---